 Back when Shin-Sen-Gumi first opened it’s doors, this city lost it’s mind.
 Why?
 The Hakata-style ramen is certainly delicious, but for the first time, this rowdy ramen joint gave people the chance to tweak ramen to their liking.
 From the strength of the broth to the chewiness of the noodles to how much miso paste you wanted to fire it all up with, Gumi’s Chipotle-esque ordering system gave the power back to the people and we’re still lining up for it.

-Generally speaking, any place that serves mac & cheese pops and sushi on the same menu should be called into serious question.
+Generally speaking, any place that serves pretzel grilled cheese wedges and sushi on the same menu should be called into serious question.
 Unless, of course, you’re Far Bar.
 This 80 year old neighborhood drinking hole is so ingrained into Little Tokyo’s identity, they can do whatever their Asian-fusion heart desires.
 Plus with over 300 whiskies, an excellent craft beer list, and a back patio most people don’t know about, there’s never not a reason to stop in.
 And the burger is a total must.

 The sun is blasting and you’ve hit that mid-Saturday lull.
 Time to duck inside for a breather.
 Little Tokyo has a solid stock of coffee joints, but it’s hard to beat Cafe Dulce.
 Their tea lattes are excellent, but you’re clearly here for something else - the donuts.
 And in particular, the green tea donut.
 Rolled in sugar and stuffed with custard, this beauty is what midday pick-me-ups are all about.

-Most people probably aren't aware vegan sushi is even a thing, let alone a thing you want to eat.
+Most people probably aren’t aware vegan sushi is even a thing, let alone a thing you want to eat.
 But let us tell you - at Shojin, it is.
-This cult sushi place might seem a bit insane (we won't argue that), but no trip to Little Tokyo is complete without a stop in to try their fantastic Spicy “Tuna” on Crispy Rice and something they call the Yellow Magic Orchestra.
+This cult sushi place might seem a bit insane (we won’t argue that), but no trip to Little Tokyo is complete without a stop in to try their fantastic Spicy “Tuna” on Crispy Rice and their Pirates of the Crunchy roll.
 The place is actually fancier than you’d expect, making it a great left-of-center date spot.